joz-k/LockFreeSpscQueue/README.md

 Note: If there is no need to split the read or write operation into two chunks, only the `block1` is active and the `block2` span is returned as empty.
 For example, if you always write or read a single item, you can ignore `block2` altogether.

 ## Example Use

+> [!TIP]
+> Please refer to the "[Examples](examples/README.md)" section to explore more API options, including the
+> new [Range-Based API](examples/README.md##4-range-based-api-stdranges), which completely abstracs away the two-block nature of the circular buffer.

 Here is a complete, minimal example demonstrating the recommended batch-oriented usage.
 A producer thread sends several small batches of integers, and a consumer thread reads them as they become available.